solexapp/solex-desktop-public/README.md

 ### Vehicle console

-As mentioned above, the presence of a keyboard on a computer opens up some possibilities.
 Solex has a "vehicle console" that presents a command line for controlling the vehicle.
 It's similar to the "mavproxy" tool familiar to ArduPilot developers, but not _actually_ mavproxy, and not the _same_ as mavproxy.
-You can arm, disarm, launch, land, start missions, stop missions, skip around in missions, point the vehicle at ROIs, etc. You can extend the console to include whatever commands you want.
+You can arm, disarm, launch, land, start missions, stop missions, skip around in missions, point the vehicle at ROIs, etc. You can also extend the console to include whatever commands you want.

 Here's a set of commands you might use to launch a mission: